jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork new project][4]

 Put your fork of the project on the web by using Bluemix.
-To make the most of DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
+To make the most of Bluemix DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
 If it doesn't have that service, [follow these steps][26].

 At the top of the screen, click **Build &amp; Deploy**.